billabear/docs/docs/user/subscriptions/creation.md

 ---
-title: Subscription Creation
+title: Subscription Creation Flow
-sidebar_label: Creation
+sidebar_label: Creation Flow
 sidebar_position: 1
 ---
 The creation of a subscription can be done programattically via the API.
 Or it can be done manually via the web dashboard.